TIBCOSoftware/mashling/cli/README.md

 - Mashling will start a REST server
 - Send GET request to run the flow. eg: http://localhost:9096/pets/2

-The base gateway built with the following mashling.json.
+The base gateway is built with the following mashling.json.
 It can be edited to add additional triggers and event handlers.
 A variation of base gateway is called a mashling recipe.
 Mashling recipes can be download from mashling.io.

 ```json